wp-plugins/rating-widget/readme.txt

 == Change Log ==
+= 1.7.2 =
+* New: Localized to Afrikaans.
+* New: Localized to Tamil.

 = 1.7.1 =
 * New: Posts and Pages ratings shortcodes!!!
 For the content use '[ratingwidget post_id=123]'.
 For PHP, use rw_get_post_rating($postID) and rw_the_post_rating($postID).
 * New: Added transient caching support to speed up the Top-Rated Widget and rich snippets data load for Premium users.